shivamd20/docs/ref/hasura-microservices/filestore/index.rst

 ----------------------

 As a user, you are supposed to provide the ``File`` service with a webhook, which is a HTTP endpoint running inside the Hasura project.
+By default filestore provides you with three webhooks.
+They are mentioned in the manual.

-Which means, you need to write a custom endpoint which receives the above parameters from the ``File`` service, perform required authorization checks and return a response.
+If you want to create custom permissions for you files, you need to write a custom endpoint which receives the above parameters from the ``File`` service, perform required authorization checks and return a response.
 You can deploy this custom endpoint as a custom service from the Hasura project console.